renierr/vanilla-toolkit-base/docs/index.md

 Sections are rendered in the insertion order of `toolSections` first, followed by any additional sections discovered at runtime.

+### Site configuration override

+The default configuration lives in `src/config/site.config.template.ts`.
+To customize the configuration for your project, copy the file to the Name `site.config.ts` and change any configuration values.
+See types in `src/config/site.config.ts` for possible values.

 ## Tool Icons (Lucide)

 Each tool can optionally define an icon in its `config.json`.